 Vino el IL raccolta

-Found in the heart of Nihonbashi is this delicious Italian restaurant.
-Renowned for their fresh and chewy pasta, which is commonly described as ‘mochi mochi,’ the pasta is complemented with a variety of different sauces.
-You can upgrade your dish to a larger size for only 200 Yen extra, so if you are especially hungry, this restaurant will not fail to satisfy your hunger.
-There is a good selection of wine you can choose from to go with your meal!
+In the heart of Nihonbashi is this delightful Italian restaurant known for its fresh and chewy pasta, often described as ‘mochi mochi’.
+The pasta is complemented with a variety of sauces, and you can upgrade your dish to a larger size for only 200 Yen extra.
+There is also a good selection of wines to accompany your meal.

 Find out more about Vino el IL raccolta here on Google maps.